dafny-lang/blog/_posts/2025-12-1-statistics-library.markdown

 - For odd lengths, the median is the middle element.
 - For even lengths, we average the two middle elements.

-The `Range` function is defined in a similar spirit: sort the sequence and subtract the minimum from the maximum.
+The `Range` function is defined in a similar way: sort the sequence and subtract the minimum from the maximum.

 {% highlight dafny %}
   // The function for calcluating range for a sequence which is the max element - min element